-WE LACK MANUFACTURING EXPERIENCE AND FACILITIES, AND IF WE HAVE TO EXPEND RESOURCES TO BUILD FACILITIES OR IF WE FAIL TO HIRE COMPETENT OUTSIDE MANUFACTURERS, OUR SECURITYHOLDERS COULD EXPERIENCE A DECREASE IN THE VALUE OF THEIR INVESTMENT.

-We currently do not have facilities or personnel capable of manufacturing any products in commercial quantities.
+WE LACK MANUFACTURING EXPERIENCE AND FACILITIES, AND IF WE HAVE TO EXPEND RESOURCES TO BUILD FACILITIES OR IF WE FAIL TO HIRE COMPETENT OUTSIDE MANUFACTURERS, OUR SECURITYHOLDERS COULD EXPERIENCE A DECREASE IN THE VALUE OF THEIR INVESTMENT. any products in commercial quantities.
 In the future, we may establish our own manufacturing facilities to manufacture products if it becomes economically attractive to do so.
 Building and operating production facilities would require substantial additional funds and other resources as well as interrupt our daily operations.
 We cannot be sure, however, whether sufficient funds to build satisfactory manufacturing facilities would be available on favorable terms to us, if at all.
 If we cannot obtain sufficient financing, we will most likely have to retain outside manufacturers.
 We cannot be sure, however, whether we will be able to retain competent manufacturers at affordable rates, or that the manufacturers will be able to produce and deliver our products pursuant to our instructions concerning quality, quantity and time as well as other factors.
 If we are unable to manufacture our products, if any, or have them manufactured by others, our business would be materially adversely affected and our securityholders would experience a decrease in the value of their investment.